-We have visited Universal Orlando Resort many times in the last few years.
-We are actually annual pass holders, even though we live in New York, and find the price of the pass to be comparable to the price of a 4-5 day ticket.
+We are Universal annual pass holders, even though we live in New York, and find the price of the pass to be comparable to the price of a 4-5 day ticket.

 Express passes allow you to skip the regular line and it cuts out a lot of wait time.
 This allowed us to quickly ride all of our favorites during our visit.

 I recommend checking the prices of the resorts and see if they fall within your budget.
 If they do the perk of the Express Pass is great to have.